bfg10k/maputil/README.md

 ## maputil

-Concurrent map for lists, pandas Series, and DataFrames.
+Concurrent map for lists, pandas Series/DataFrames, and Index.
 Preserves index and shows a progress bar.

 ```python
 from maputil import map2